adi-4444/React-Movie-Booking-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+currently this app is hosted on netlify [https://react-movie-booking.netlify.app/](https://react-movie-booking.netlify.app)

-## Available Scripts
+## Used packages

-In the project directory, you can run:
+In the project we used material-table, coreui, react-player, react-icons

+### to run project locally

+clone this repo and go to cloned folder and type `npm install` to install all packages

 ### `npm start`